elastio/contrib/vpc-reachability-analyzer/README.md

 of an AWS CloudShell instance, in the region where you plan to deploy Elastio.

-To run the script, open a terminal (if using AWS CloudShell, open CloudShell by clicking on the CloudShell icon at the top of the AWS Console, to the left of the bell icon) and run the following command:
+To run the script, open a terminal (if using AWS CloudShell, open CloudShell by clicking on the CloudShell icon at the top of the AWS Console, to the left of the bell icon) and run the following commands:

 ```
 wget https://raw.githubusercontent.com/elastio/contrib/master/vpc-reachability-analyzer/elastio-vpc-reachability-analyzer.sh
 chmod +x elastio-vpc-reachability-analyzer.sh
 ./elastio-vpc-reachability-analyzer.sh

 ```

 The script will output some instructions, and then a list of VPCs available to test, for example:

 ```